 It is true that living cells have a finite life span, but that doesn't mean that the organism simply dies because the cells are old.
-Instead, genetic mutations, diseases, and damaging effects of the environment can foster a specific disorder or disease.
+Instead, genetic mutations, diseases, and damaging effects of the environment can foster a specific disorder or disease, ABC Health & Wellbeing reported.
 As people get older, their cells simply don't work as well, and can't stave off disease as easily or heal as well as they once could.
 As a result, older people may die from injuries or diseases that a younger person would easily survive.
-But nothing dies from simply being old.